meta-is-beta/horadric-helper/README.md

 - Multiple components with the same reference can exist - any config applied to that reference will work for all matching components.
 - Components can be used as any other Html element - this is thanks to [Web Components](https://developer.mozilla.org/en-US/docs/Web/Web_Components) standard.
-- This library does **NOT** utilize shadow DOM - this means that collisions between website's styles and component's styles can occur and needs to be solved on a case-by-case basis. _(In other words - your website's css can conflict with this library's css)_
+- This library does **NOT** utilize shadow DOM - this means that collisions between website's styles and component's styles can occur and needs to be solved on a case-by-case basis _(In other words - your website's css can conflict with this library's css)_.

 ## Html Component Props